-Chinese checkers may not seem like a game that has a lot of strategy involved, but there are several Chinese checkers opening moves that can be played.
-Sure, it's not as complex as checkers or chess, but there is a strategy for success.
+Chinese checkers may not seem like a simple game, but there are several Chinese checkers opening moves you can play to help you win.
+Just as with a game of checkers or chess, there are strategies you can use for success against your opponent.

 Chinese Checkers Opening Moves

-Both of these are fine opening moves, as they set you up for a route across the board.
-The opening move that brings pieces closer to the center line is more common among the most experienced players.
+Both of these are strong opening moves, as they set you up for a route across the board.
+The goal is to bring the pieces closer to the center line.

-First, aim for the center line.
-When you're working through the middle of the board you will find it easier and faster to get your pieces where they want to go.
+When you're working through the middle of the board, you will find it easier and faster to get your pieces where they want to go.

-Once you start filling in your goal area, work from the sides in.
+Once you start filling in your final destination, get them in position along the sides of the triangle.
 This seems to make it a little easier to feed the pieces in than if you worked, say, from back to front.

-Finally, remember that just because you can keep jumping over marbles doesn't mean you should always go as far as you can travel.
+Remember that just because you can keep jumping over marbles doesn't mean you should always go as far as you can travel.
 Sometimes more of an advantage can be gained by blocking an opponent than by filling in your goal area.
+Another blocking strategy is to leave one marble in the other players ending area, as this makes it impossible for them to fill the area and win.
 Again, it's all about thinking strategically.

 Chinese checkers is a lot of fun and involves slightly different strategies depending on the number of players and what your objective is.
 But once you understand the basic opening moves and techniques for success, you'll become a champion Chinese checkers player in no time.